mjfwebb/twitch-bot/docs/CONFIGURATION.md

 To update descriptions use `!setdescription <commandId> this is my description`.
 Where `<commandId>` is replaced with the command ID in question.
 For example: `!setdescription test This is a test command!`

 To update cooldowns use `!setcooldown <commandId> 1000`.
 Where `<commandId>` is replaced with the command ID in question, and the amount is in milliseconds.
 For example: `!setcooldown test 10000` would set a 10 second cooldown to the command "test".

+## Add users to the chat exclusion list

+Open `chat-exclusion-list.txt` in the root directory of the project.
+Add the usernames of the users you want to exclude from chat commands.
+Each username should be on a new line.

+This file will be created automatically when you run the server for the first time.